 Wondering about taking the kids with you to a music festival this summer?
-We have picked 7 family friendly music festivals that are taking place this summer in Ireland, UK and Europe.
+We have picked 7 family friendly festivals known for their music but also other things, including art, dance, literature and more.
+These are all taking place this summer in Ireland, UK and Europe.

 Family Friendly Festivals in Ireland